siddhartha-gadgil/Superficial/contributions/ArkaGhosh.md

 19. `slightRight` - Given e takes two right rotations and flips it.

-20. `angleBetween` - Given two edges e1 and e2 says what is the angle between them.
-Where angle is the number of turns to reach e2 from e1.
+20. `angleBetween` - Given two edges `e1` and `e2` gives the angle between them.
+Where angle is the number of turns to reach `e2` from `e1`.
 Left turns are considered positive and right turns are considered negative.

 ### `Quadrangulation.scala`
 Defined the `quadrangulate` method which quadrangulates a closed surface and also gives forward and backward maps between edgepaths in the original TwoComplex and its quadragulation.

+### `EdgePath.scala`

+1. `cyclicalTake` - Defined this method which, given indexes `i` and `j` gives the subpath between `i`-th and `j`-th vertex.
+Because it works on loops `j` can be less than `i`.

+2. `shiftBasePoint` - Defined this method which, In case the EdgePath is a loop, shifts the basePoint to the terminal of the first edge.

+3. `loopToGeodesic` - Defined this method which, reduces a loop to geodesic.

+4. `intersectionsWith` - Defined this method which, given another loop gives intersection along with signs.

+5. `selfIntersection` - Defined this method which gives self intersections with signs.

+6. `Intersection` - Defined the `trait` `Intersection`.
+This helps us to compute intersections between two loops.